 Current Time in Prague, Czechia

-See Prague’s live clock, Europe/Prague timezone, UTC offset, and DST status, plus compare times and plan meetings across cities.
+View Prague’s live clock, Europe/Prague timezone, UTC+1/UTC+2 offset, and DST status, plus tools to compare times and plan meetings.

-View the current local time in Prague, Czechia, with the Europe/Prague timezone, UTC+1 standard offset, and daylight saving status.
+See the current local time in Prague, Czechia, with the Europe/Prague timezone, UTC+1 standard time, UTC+2 during DST, and live DST status.

-Check Prague’s exact DST schedule, including spring forward and fall back dates, so you know when clocks change each year.
+Check Prague’s exact daylight saving dates, including when clocks spring forward and fall back each year, with automatic seasonal changes.

 Compare and Export Meetings

-Compare Prague time with other cities in the visual grid, then export meetings to ICS or add them to Google Calendar and Gmail.
+Compare Prague time with other cities in an hour-by-hour grid, then export meetings to ICS, Google Calendar, or Gmail-friendly calendar invites.

 How to Check Current Time in Prague, Czechia

-3. Select a time range on the grid: Drag across the 24-hour timeline to highlight the hours you want to test, then use the purple handles to fine-tune the range.
-For example, selecting a morning block in Prague, Czechia helps you see whether it lands in London business hours or in late-night New York time, which is critical for avoiding missed standups and after-hours calls.
+Select a time range on the grid: Drag across the 24-hour timeline to highlight a window in purple, then adjust it with the left and right handles if needed.
+For example, selecting a morning block in Prague, Czechia helps you quickly see whether it lands in workable hours for a U.S. meeting, an Asian support shift, or a European sales call.

 About Prague Time Zone